timescale/docs/self-hosted/multinode-timescaledb/multinode-ha.md

 reach the number of desired chunk replicas.

 <Highlight type="warning">
-Native replication in TimescaleDB is under development and currently lacks functionality for a complete high-availability solution.
+Native replication in Timescale is under development and currently lacks functionality for a complete high-availability solution.
 Some functionality described in this section is still experimental.
 For production environments, we recommend setting up